thorstensson/mp3playerp5/README.md

 - [X] Leave volume to users device control and add instead next and previous buttons to UI.

-- [ ] Move all Web Audio API stuff into the SpectrumVisualizer.
+- [X] Move all Web Audio API stuff into the SpectrumVisualizer.

-- [ ] Write a composable that handles the creation the Web Audio API.

 - [ ] Consider how to best do the freestanding visualizer component which should be able to live anywhere in the DOM tree.

-- [ ] Consider creating an even more minimal player with only stop, play and SpectrumVisualizer for footers.
+(When I tick this one off; watch for a new repo)

 ## Contributing